Communication & Journalism Available Sessions

 - Transcript - Unofficial

-You’ll enroll in 1 core course, 1-4 Communications & Journalism courses, and 1-3 CEA elective courses.
-Core and elective courses meet for 45 contact hours/3 credits.
-You may also choose to enroll in the Global Career Development Seminar course, which meets for 30 contact hours/2 credits.
-Overall, students may earn a total of 12-16 credits (180-240 contact hours).
+You’ll enroll in 1 CEA core course, and 3-4 CEA courses.
+Courses meet for 45 contact hours/3 credits.
+Overall, students may earn a total of 12-15 credits (up to 225 contact hours).

 Typically, core and elective courses meet twice per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.